rink-turksma/IntunePrepTool/README.md

 ##How to use:
 - Download files under Bin\x64: (IntunePrepTool.exe, config_customerinfo.csv, IntuneWinAppUtil.exe (Microsoft))
+- Make sure to open properties and 'Unblock file'
 - Open IntunePrepTool as Administrator.
 - In the first Tab - Config: Select the New / Clear button.
 - Then you can select Customer name, Log Folder target, Package folder (Local) and TenantURL.